 Weather can make or break a video

 The weather and time of day are very important when it comes to getting good shots.
 Ideally, the weather should be clear, but a bit cloudy is ok too.
-You won’t want to be trying to do this on a very windy day as strong gusts of wind can destabilise your shot.
-So don’t fly your Mavic in winds stronger than 24mph, Spark 18mph and Phantom 4 Pro 22mph.
-As always the best time to get footage is during the golden hour either at dusk or dawn to give your video warm colours.
+You won’t want to be trying to do this on a very windy day as strong gusts of wind can destabilize your shot.
+So don’t fly your Mavic in winds stronger than 24mph, Spark 18mph, and Phantom 4 Pro 22mph.
+As always the best time to get footage is during the golden hour either at dusk or dawn to give your video warm colors.